Michiel-VandeVelde/Thesis/content/introduction.md

 which can then be used to generate the appropriate query string.
 All these conversions suffer from the same problems caused by the practical heterogeneity of SPARQL.

+<span class="comment" data-author="RT">This also seems to go too detailed for the intro.
+I think we can keep this for Requirements.</span>
 Since SPARQL queries are structured languages often created or read by humans, similar to programming languages, it makes sense that they benefit from similar tools such as editors, code highlighting, linters, and reformatting.
 Some of these tools rely on a property called round tripping, meaning you can convert the query string into an AST,